scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

   Since instances of case classes can’t be changed, they can easily be shared without fearing mutation or race conditions.
 - Instead of mutating an instance, you can use the `copy` method as a template to create a new (potentially changed) instance.
   This process can be referred to as “update as you copy.”
-- Having an `unapply` method auto-generated for you also lets case classes be used in advanced ways with pattern case-classes_1ing.
+- Having an `unapply` method auto-generated for you also lets case classes be used in advanced ways with pattern matching.

 {% comment %}
 NOTE: We can use this following text, if desired.
 If it’s used, it needs to be updated a little bit.